renproject/renvm-tracker/README.md

 # `RenVM Tracker`

 The RenVM Tracker is a server that syncs RenVM blocks and tracks volume, locked amounts and historic asset prices.
-It provides a GraphQL interface to query RenVM stats for a provided timestamp.
+It provides a GraphQL endpoint to query RenVM stats for a provided timestamp, available at [stats.renproject.io](https://stats.renproject.io).

 ## **~ [Documentation](https://renproject.github.io/ren-client-docs/stats/renvm-stats) ~**